LesleyLai/blog/contents/blog/judgements_and_inference_rules/en.md

 <aside style="margin-top: -100px;">

-The convention of using the word "cons" comes from the programming language [Lisp](https://en.wikipedia.org/wiki/Lisp_programming_language), where `cons` can be interpreted as "construct" or "constructor".
+The convention of using the word "cons" comes from the programming language [Lisp](https://en.wikipedia.org/wiki/Lisp_programming_language), where `cons` can be interpreted as "construct" or "constructor."
 `cons` in Lisp is much more flexible than our definition because of the dynamic-typing nature of the language.

 </aside>